 The rolling hills dotted with patches of forest and large tracts of grazing land off John Tucker Road in Madison County is a beautiful pastoral image.
 The landscape is largely unchanged in the last one hundred years and one might easily think that this area had always been large tracts of woodland or farmland.
 However, the presence of an African American cemetery here is uncovering a largely forgotten history that will change the way we think about the African American legacy in Madison County.

 In 1850, Madison County’s population was 9,331 inhabitants with 50.6 percent enslaved.
-There were 151 free blacks tabulated, which made up 1.5 percent of the county’s population.
+There were 151 free Black people tabulated, which made up 1.5 percent of the county’s population.
 Between 1850 and 1860, the county’s population decreased to 8,854 people, with 4,397 enslaved, demonstrating that half the population was still enslaved.
-Of the entire African-American population of the county in 1860, 98 percent was enslaved, with 97 free blacks counted.
-A review of the 1860 population census shows only 24 households being free African-Americans and of those households; only four were shown to hold their own land.
+Of the entire African American population of the county in 1860, 98 percent was enslaved, with 97 free Black people counted.
+A review of the 1860 population census shows only 24 households being free African Americans and of those households; only four were shown to hold their own land.